Post-Op Stomach Phases with Gastric Sleeve

 - Stop mindless snacking; the only snack when you are physically hungry and chose whole food options like nuts, avocado, boiled eggs, vegetables, and fruits

 - Use healthy recipes that are suitable for people who have gone through sleeve surgery.

 - Remember progress, not perfection; stay focused on your “why.”

 - Get involved in our support group – Mexico Bariatric Center via Facebook.

 - Get help if need from our Nutritionist and Health Coach.

 Are You Ready to Make the Life Long Commitment?

 For long-term weight loss success, this decision is much more than just deciding to have bariatric surgery.
-You need to prepare and realize that changes will need to be made in many areas of your life like work, family, and your social life.
+You need to prepare and realize that changes will need to be made in many areas of your life like work, family, and social life.
 Remember this is a lifestyle commitment which means you are committing to changing a variety of aspects in your current life.

-Weight loss surgery is a very powerful tool to ASSIST you in long term weight loss.
+Weight loss surgery is a very powerful tool to ASSIST you in long-term weight loss.
 Before you take the step to have bariatric surgery be sure to think about all the reasons you want to have surgery and is it worth the effort, it will take on your part, to make the lifestyle changes that are essential for long-term success.